rtCamp/rtbiz-helpdesk/docs/user/gloassary.md

 16. ** Hash URL ** - A unique link generated for each ticket.

 17. ** Support Page ** - A page with support form setup using the hdeldesk short code.
 This form by customer to send support queries.

+18. ** Notification templates ** - Prdefined text to be used in notifications mails.